mariemorel/condor/readme.md

 For larger datasets (>1000), we recommand to increase --min_seq 10 and --bayes 20

 # Outputs

-Two output files (csv) are given by ConDor:
+Two output files (tsv) are given by ConDor:

 1. Tested_results.tsv: all mutations tested by ConDor with multiple metrics and statistics.
 The columns are described below.
 2. Significant_results.tsv: only mutations which p-value and log Bayes Factor passed the acceptance threshold and are thus considered as convergent.